geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ### MapFish Print update

 MapFish Print library has been updated to be aligned to the one used by GeoServer and be able to build with Java 11. (see this issue <https://github.com/geosolutions-it/mapfish-print/issues/65>)
-For this reason, you may have to update your project by changing he version of the mapfish-print dependency:
+For this reason, if you are using mapfish-print, you may have to update your project

+- by changing he version of the mapfish-print dependency:

 ```diff
                 <!-- mapfish-print -->